 What are the challenges of finding a great microfinance charity?

 There does not appear to be strong direct evidence that microfinance improves clients' incomes (or other measurable aspects of well-being), and the highest-quality studies of microloans in particular do not appear to show strong effects.
-(See our discussion of these studies on our blog.)
+(See our discussion of these studies on our blog as well as a more recent update by David Roodman of the Center for Global Development, whose work in this area we are very familiar with and believe to be of high quality.2 )

-We have developed a set of critical questions both about microlending and microsavings, to get at the question of whether a microfinance charity is benefiting its clients.
-In searching for institutions with strong answers to these questions, we have found that:
+Previously, we examined microfinance organizations using a set of critical questions both about microlending and microsavings.
+In searching for institutions with strong answers to these questions, we found that:

-- The large U.S. microfinance charities are rarely clear about what their value-added is.
+• The large U.S. microfinance charities were rarely clear about their value-added.

-- To the extent that we have been able to obtain and review their due diligence on partners (most of which is unfortunately confidential), it seems focused on financial performance, with much weaker examination of social impact-related questions.
+• To the extent that we were able to obtain and review due diligence on partners (most of which is unfortunately confidential), it seemed focused on financial performance, with much weaker examination of social impact-related questions.
 (See also our discussion of the NIgerian organization LAPO as a case study.)

 Another obstacle to finding great microfinance charities is the fact that telling oversimplified stories, and using oversimplified numbers, seems so widespread in the sector.
 See our posts on the potential difficulty of understanding a microfinance institution's true interest rates and repayment rates.